monsonite/MINT/README.md

 ## What is MINT ?

 MINT is a tiny, stack based language based on Forth.
+It implements a 16-bit virtual machine and provides integer 16-bit arithmetic operations.
+It shares many commonalities with Forth, but has a greatly simplified execution model when compared to Forth.
+There is no dictionary structure, no parsing of multi-character strings (apart from numbers) and no compilation mode, where source code would be converted into threaded code.
+The number of primitive functions is reduced to about 30, and User functions are limited to 26, by the use of uppercase characters.

-On the Z80 it can be implemented in fewer than 1024 bytes of machine code - and it is lightning quick.
+This means that the size of the interpreter is considerably smaller than a full Forth.
+On the Z80 it can be implemented in fewer than 1024 bytes of machine code - and it is relatively quick, compared to other interpreted languages such as Tiny BASIC.

+It's compact size and modularity means that it is relatively easy to port to other 8-bit microprocessors such as the 1802, 6800, 6809, 6502 etc. On a 16-bit microprocessor, the implementation would be greatly simplified.

-It is interactive and interpreted, so you don't have to wait for your code to compile, it happens immediately.
+As it is an interpreted language, you don't have to wait for your code to compile.
+What you type in is executed immediately after the return key is pressed.
+This allows small code snippets to be tested interactively, and eliminates the frustrating edit-compile-flash-test cycle.

-It uses reverse Polish notation (RPN) so you have to put the operands before the operator.
+Like Forth, it uses reverse Polish notation (RPN) so you have to put the operands before the operator.
 It's just like the old HP calculators from 50 years ago.

-If you want to add two numbers you just type:
+If you want to add two numbers you type:

 123 456 + .